kjd/idna/README.rst

   this library.
 Encoding of symbols like emoji is expressly prohibited by the technical standard IDNA 2008 and emoji domains are broadly phased out across the domain industry due to associated security risks.
-For now, applications that wish need to support these non-compliant labels may wish to consider trying the encode/decode operation in this library first, and then falling back to using `encodings.idna`.
+For now, applications that need to support these non-compliant labels may wish to consider trying the encode/decode operation in this library first, and then falling back to using `encodings.idna`.
 See `the Github project <https://github.com/kjd/idna/issues/18>`_ for more discussion.